 You might need to call in some professional help to fix your water heater.
 Or maybe all it needs is a little TLC to get back into working order.
 So let's get started with some ways you can deal with a leaking water heater!

 How Does A Hot Water Heater Work?

 First, it is important to understand how your water heater works!
 Let's dive in!

-If you have a Gas Water Heater then the burner assembly lights a flame.
-Then, this flame warms the bottom of your water tank, therefore warming the water inside.
-Then the fumes from the combustion gas escape through a round silver pipe.
+If you have a Gas Water Heater, then its burner assembly lights the flame.
+This flame warms the bottom of your water tank, therefore warming the water inside.
+Once this happens, the fumes from the combustion gas escape through a round silver pipe.
 In addition to venting the flue gases, this pipe also warms the water.

 Finally, this water exits the heater through the outlet pipe to be dispersed in your home.